DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-20-what-is-an-itt-provider.md

 ## What is a teaching school hub (TSH)?

-TSHs are centres of excellence for teacher training and development, led by some of the country's best schools and multi-academy trusts.
+TSHs are centres of excellence for teacher training and development, led by some of the country’s best schools and multi-academy trusts.
 The network of 87 TSHs has national coverage, ensuring every school in England has access to a centre of excellence.

 TSHs play a significant role in delivering: